PouloGit/HelperApp/README.md

 The "Notes" tab expands into a sub-menu containing 3 other buttons (Pages), can be used for notes on different topics.

-The "Projects" tab design is complete, currently working on implementing a way to open a file from the saved link.
+The "Projects" tab is complete, should be working as intended, currently missing a database to store the information.

 The "Help" tab will explain how the application works.